 In Nepal and India, the agricultural extension service is run by the ministry of agriculture as one of the public services to farmers and their families.
-The government develops a five year plan which sets the priorities for the extension.
-These priorities are based on the national strategy as identified by the government.
+In both countries, the government developed five year plan sets the priorities for extension based on the national strategy as identified by the government.
 It has been our observation that process of determining priorities is not inclusive or sufficiently participatory of all stakeholders especially farmers.
 In Nepal, the District Agriculture Development Office with Agriculture Service Centers at the local level implements extension programs.
-In India, District Department of Agriculture with Mandal agricultural units (comparable to a county in the U.S.) provides extension services to farmers at the local level.
-In both countries, the agriculture extension's work at the grassroots is tied to the national target of agricultural development focused
+In India, District Department of Agriculture with 110 Mandal agricultural units (comparable to a county in the U.S.) provides extension services to 111 farmers at the local level.
+In both countries, the agriculture extension work at the grassroots 112 is tied to the national target of agricultural development focused mainly on food security;